Torquetum

-The torquetum or turquet is a medieval astronomical instrument designed by persons unknown to take and convert measurements made in three sets of coordinates: horizon, equatorial, and ecliptic.
+The torquetum or turquet is a medieval astronomical instrument for taking and converting measurements made in three sets of coordinates: horizon, equatorial, and ecliptic.
 It is characterised by R. P. Lorch as a combination of Ptolemy's astrolabon and the plane astrolabe.
 In a sense, the torquetum is an analog computer.

 Invention

 The origins of the torquetum are unclear.
 Its invention has been credited to multiple figures, including Jabir ibn Aflah, Bernard of Verdun and Franco of Poland.

+In 1469, Regiomontanus credited an 11th-century Arab astronomer from Seville, Jabir ibn Aflah.
+Later, in 1598, Tycho Brahe speculated that it was a 12th-century creation of "Arabians or Chaldeans."
+Eventually, early 20th-century German historians shifted the attribution to the "Turks."
 Jabir ibn Aflah of Al-Andalus in the early 12th century has been assumed by several historians to be the inventor of the torquetum, based on a similar instrument he described in his Islah Almajisti.
 However, while his device is similar in function, it has not been identified as a torquetum, but evidence suggests it inspired the torquetum.

+According to Joseph Needham, a simplified version of the torquetum was among the instruments documented at the imperial Chinese observatory of the Yuan dynasty from 1276 to 1279.
+He credited Jamal al-Din Muhammad al-Najjari as the possible transmitter of this Arabic invention to China in 1267.

-The earliest explicit accounts of the torquetum appear in the 13th century writings of Bernard of Verdun and Franco of Poland.
+In Europe, the first known references to the instrument are found in Latin texts dating to the 1280s.
+These foundational documents introduce the term turketum to describe the device, but they omit both the identity of its creator and the origin of its name.
+Accounts of the torquetum appear in the 13th century writings of Bernard of Verdun and Franco of Poland.
 Franco of Poland's work was published in 1284; however, Bernard of Verdun's work does not contain a date.
 Therefore, it is impossible to know which work was written first.
 Franco's work was more widely known and is credited with the distribution of knowledge about the torquetum.

-The instrument was first created sometime in the 12th or 13th century.
-However, the only surviving examples of the torquetum are dated from the 16th century.
+The only surviving examples of the torquetum are dated from the 16th century.
 In the middle of the 16th century, the torquetum had numerous structural changes to the original design.
 The most important change was by instrument-maker, Erasmus Habermel.
 His alteration allowed for astronomers to make observations to all three of the scales.